deepakbackuply/softaculous_api/cpanel/guide/list_scripts.md

-## Scripts list via Softaculous API
+## Scripts list via Softaculous API guide

 This document explains how to fetch the script list using Softaculous API.